Tuesday, March 14

-On March 14, we'll talk you through how the event will flow, where you will be and where you'll park.
+We'll talk you through how the event will flow, where you will be and where you'll park.
 Plus, hear best practices from employers that have participated in previous FFF Career Discoveries.

 This will be our third FFF and we’ve learned how to better engage the students to maximize the discovery experience and to prepare all involved.
 FFF is not a job fair, or even a career fair, but rather a career discovery.

 Our Career Discovery gives participating food and beverage companies and higher education institutions the opportunity to inspire the next generation of talent into the career-making possibilities of the food and beverage industry.

 At our prep session, we’ll take you through the logistics and ropes as we share what types of activities have been offered in the past and answer all your questions.

 Pivotal to your participation in FFF is engaging students with an activity that offers an element of discovery.
 Be prepared to talk about how your products and services are developed.

 Higher Education Institutions and Industry Training Organizations

 Pivotal to your participation is offering course work and pathways related to, or valued by, the food and beverage industry.
 We want students to see the educational and training pathways available to them.
 Like our employers, we ask that you also engage students in a discovery activity.

 Pivotal to your participation is engaging students using our Product Development Activities designed for pre-classroom, during the FFF Discovery, and post-classroom to heighten your students' discovery experience.
 Activities are designed for Correlation to National Standards: National Science Education Standards Understanding about science and technology - Standard E.

 9:00 am - 9:30 am